 If you had to recommend some queer art & culture: what are you loving right now?

 Everything that Juliana Huxtable does and says, especially her book, Mucus in My Pineal Gland.
 There’s a friend of mine with whom I collaborate a lot in Montréal, an incredible musician, called Mind Bath.
 I’d also recommend Mich Cota’s album ‘Kijà / Care’, Kai Cheng Thom’s novel Fierce Femmes and Notorious Liars: A Dangerous Trans Girl’s Confabulous Memoir and any of Santiago Tamayo Soler’s performance work.

 Thank you so much!
 I’m so grateful for this conversation.

 Lucas LaRochelle is a multidisciplinary designer using their work as a tool to both critique contemporary culture and explore tangible alternatives.
 They view design as a critical mediator between the individual, the collective and the environment, and as integral to the actualization of an ecologically responsible and socially just world.
 A firm believer in the necessity of imagining utopia, their work engages with the problems of the ‘here and now’ in order to populate the future imaginary.
 They received a certificate in Co-Design from the Utrecht University of Applied Sciences in 2016, and are currently completing their BFA in Design and Computation Arts at Concordia University.
 They are a member of the Speculative Life Lab, where they research and develop projects at the intersection of the life sciences, architecture and design, and computational media.

-Toby Sharpe has two degrees from the University of Edinburgh.
-He misses living in Montréal, and currently calls London home.
+Toby Sharpe is an MFA candidate at the University of British Columbia.
 He is the co-founder of Project Myopia, a movement to diversify university curricula, and his poetry can be found in publications such as The Glasgow Review of Books, and One Sentence Poems.